 - Oral reports to the Supervisory Committee; - Ordinary post (Supervisory Committee of BSCCB S.p.A.
-Studio Moschen e Associati, Via Monte Ortigara, 5, 24121 Bergamo, to the kind attention of Mr. Raffaele Moschen); - E-mail (odvbsccb@virgilio.it); - By hand (in a sealed envelope addressed to: Supervisory Committee provided by 231/01 law, "Strictly Confidential", to be delivered to Controller office of BSSCB S.p.A. in Stezzano).
+Studio Moschen e Associati, Via Monte Ortigara, 5, 24121 Bergamo, to the kind attention of Mr. Raffaele Moschen); - E-mail (odvbsccb@virgilio.it); - By hand at the company (written notice in a sealed envelope to be put in the letterbox locked and located in the BSCCB S.p.A.
+Stezzano locker room area - addressed to: Supervisory Board ex.
+Legislative Decree 231/01 of BSCCB S.p.A., "Strictly Confidential").